LiberTEM/LiberTEM/docs/source/install.rst

 PyTorch
 ~~~~~~~

 LiberTEM can use `PyTorch <https://pytorch.org/>`_ for processing if it is available.
-Otherwise it uses numpy as a fallback.
-We've experienced up to 2x speed-ups with PyTorch compared to a default numpy installation.
+Otherwise it uses NumPy as a fallback.
+We've experienced up to 2x speed-ups with PyTorch compared to a default NumPy installation.
 For that reason we recommend `installing PyTorch <https://pytorch.org/>`_.
 We currently use PyTorch only on the CPU.
 Contributions to use GPUs as well are very welcome!

 You can let pip install PyTorch automatically by using the torch variant, for example from PyPi: